FriendsOfREDAXO/redaxo-mit-bimmelbam/README.md

 :point_right: _We still use the port 3000 to call in the browser, as defined in Bimmelbam (see [config.js](https://github.com/FriendsOfREDAXO/redaxo-mit-bimmelbam/blob/d32f63df232f5273fd4b967a76e4cea5e90321fd/gulpfile.js/config.js#L14)).
 Bimmelbam uses a proxy pointing to port 20080, where Docker provides Apache.
 Do not let that confuse you._

-### Differences between the setup in [REDAXO whit Docker](https://github.com/FriendsOfREDAXO/redaxo-mit-docker)
+### Differences between the setup in [REDAXO with Docker](https://github.com/FriendsOfREDAXO/redaxo-mit-docker)

-The Docker setup in this package is less complicated to knit than the setup in the _large package_ »REDAXO whit Docker«.
+The Docker setup in this package is less complicated to knit than the setup in the _large package_ »REDAXO with Docker«.
 Hier soll Docker lediglich eine Serverumgebung bereitstellen und verzichtet auf zusätzliche Features.
 Dies sind die Unterschiede:

 1. It does not automatically install a fresh REDAXO.
 2. It also does not install demo sites.
-3. There is no [Mailhog](https://github.com/FriendsOfREDAXO/redaxo-mit-docker#mailhog-verwenden) to send mails whit REDAXO
+3. There is no [Mailhog](https://github.com/FriendsOfREDAXO/redaxo-mit-docker#mailhog-verwenden) to send mails with REDAXO
 4. Access via HTTPS is not configured.
 5. The volume for the webroot is the folder `app/`, in the other package it is `html/`.